 - Major donor committees do not receive contributions.
-If you receive contributions (persons providing you funds for political purposes) totaling \$1,000 or more in a calendar year you may not be a major donor committee.
+If you receive contributions (persons providing you funds for political purposes) totaling \$2,000 or more in a calendar year you may qualify as a recipient committee, not a major donor committee.
 See Chapter 1. - Major donor committees terminate automatically at the end of each year.
-A prior year's activity does not trigger filing in another calendar year, unless the donor forgives a loan made in a prior year. - If you make contributions totaling \$25,000 or more in a calendar year, you may be required to file electronically with the Secretary of State. - Once you become a major donor committee during the 90 days prior to an election, you may be required to file the Form 497 Contribution Report within 24 hours.
+A prior year's activity does not trigger filing in another calendar year, unless the donor forgives a loan made in a prior year. - If you make contributions totaling \$25,000 or more in a calendar year, you may be required to file electronically with the Secretary of State. - Once you become a major donor committee, during the 90 days prior to an election, or on the date of the election, you may be required to file the Form 497 Contribution Report within 24 hours.

 - A major donor committee must file a semi-annual report for each six-month period in which a contribution or independent expenditure is made.
-A committee active in a city election may be required to file preelection statements in connection with the city's election.
-State donors may also trigger odd-year reports.
-Check the filing schedules at www.fppc.ca.gov for deadlines. - Do not report contributions to federal candidates. - When a major donor is required to be identified in a mass mailing or other advertisement, the legal name of the individual or entity must be disclosed (e.g., ABC Development Corporation).
+State donors may also trigger odd-year reports. - · Check the filing schedules at www.fppc.ca.gov for deadlines. - Do not report contributions to federal candidates. - When a major donor is required to be identified in a mass mailing or other advertisement, the legal name of the individual or entity or any name by which the filer is commonly known to the public must be disclosed (e.g., ABC Development Corporation).